 Calories in vs. Calories Out (CICO)

 Calories in vs. calories out is an extremely polarizing topic when it comes to dieting.
-There’s absolutely truth in CICO when one considers the Law of Conservation of Energy.
+There’s absolutely truth in CICO when one considers the Law of Thermodynamics.
 Energy balance should be achieved by either storing excess energy (too many calories in) or burning excess energy (too many calories out).
-Again, there’s more than meets the eye here so let’s check it out.
+But, there’s quite a few more moving parts than just food intake and exercise, so let’s get into that here.

 One of the main things that immediately makes CICO a little more interesting is that men typically have a higher resting energy expenditure than women (26,28).
 This means that a man will burn more calories than a woman while at rest.
 Therefore a man and a woman could theoretically eat the same diet and perform the same exercise prescription and the man would lose more weight.
 And wouldn’t you know it, this theory has been tested and proven.
 Men consuming the same diet and undergoing the same training program lose more weight than women due to the fact that men burn more calories at rest and during exercise (7).
 Many metabolism calculators will account for this difference between genders but this still represents an interesting scenario when considering the component of, “calories out.”

 To further that point, several researchers have noted that the CICO argument is much too simple to completely describe or predict weight loss (8).
 Science shows that there’s more components to energy balance that influence CICO and that all of those factors directly influence one another (8).
 This is easily shown in studies that find lower resting energy expenditure levels when subjects undergo calorie-restricted diets (8,18).
 Therefore, if you begin a calorie-restricted diet, you actually end up burning fewer overall calories throughout the day which can defeat the purpose of the diet, especially if you’re not exercising.
-While this still technically aligns with CICO, your baseline calculations need to be constantly adjusted and accounted for to be as accurate as possible.
+While this still technically aligns with CICO, your baseline calculations need to be constantly adjusted and accounted for to be as accurate as possible as your metabolism is constantly adapting to your diet.

 We’ve all heard the old adage, “you have to burn an extra 3500-calories to lose a pound of bodyweight.”
 Now, from a theoretical CICO standpoint, this could absolutely be true.
 However, one such study was performed where subjects were strictly controlled on both diet and exercise.
 The subjects completed 100 days at a 1000-calorie deficit and lost anywhere from 3-12kg over 16-weeks (3).
 If you do the CICO math for the study’s calculated average total of 84,369 excess calories burned, you should end up losing 24.1-lbs, or, 10.95kg (84,369 / 3500 / 2.2).
 The average subject lost 8kg – a 27% difference from CICO calculation.
-Subjects were also burning fewer calories during exercise towards the end of the experiment due to the change in body weight (3).
 There’s several factors involved in energy balance, and a simple equation doesn’t paint the whole picture for long term weight loss.

 We’ve seen this repeated in other studies where researchers predict weight gain or weight loss due to controlled caloric intake using simple CICO formulas.
 No surprise here, the predictions were different from the actual observed results.
 The researchers claimed that changes in resting energy expenditure due to weight fluctuation are more than likely liable (18).
 Again, there’s more to it than just simple calculations when considering long term weight loss.
 Ultimately, this scenario is probably too complex for novice physique competitors to be offering diet prescriptions on Instagram, but I digress…